Schrausser/ERR/README.md

 # ERR
 Earthrotation `ERR`.
 Android application for displaying Earth's and local *Magnetic Field* (Assis et al., 2004), *Gravity* (King-Hele et al., 1980), *Acceleration*, *GPS* and more.
-As an additional tool to the SSR Solar System simulator (Schrausser, 2023) for orientation with a particular focus on position and time determination on earth.
+As an additional tool to the `SSR` Solar System Simulator (Schrausser, 2023) for orientation with a particular focus on position and time determination on Earth.

 Figure 1.